fsquillace/juju-old/README.md

 ## Description
 **JuJu** is a package manager that can be used for every GNU/Linux distribution.

 JuJu is able to get the packages from the ArchLinux Official and AUR repositories and install them directly in your home directory (by default is ~/.juju/).

-You can choose to install the package using the pre-compiled or from the source code.
-The available pre-compiled packages are available for the architectures i686 and x86\_64 (in the future also armv{5,6,7} for your raspberry pi ;) ).
+You can choose to install the package using either the pre-compiled packages or from the source code.
+The available pre-compiled packages are for i686 and x86\_64 architectures (in the future also armv{5,6,7} for your raspberry pi ;) ).
-JuJu was designed to be really a lightweight program written completely in bash in order to get compatibility for many systems.
+JuJu was designed to be a lightweight program written completely in bash in order to get compatibility with many systems.

 There are several reasons to use JuJu instead of a traditional package manager.
 I just want to mention few of them:

 1. Consider to have a server in production which run an important service.
 Generally, the system has to be as simple as possible without installing packages for administration purpose.
-    With JuJu you can install your package in your own folder directory without affecting the performance of your system.
+    With JuJu you can install your package in your own folder directory without affecting the performance or stability of your system.
 2. You can create your own GNU/Linux distribution from scratch.
 You can follow the Linux from Scratch guide (http://www.linuxfromscratch.org/lfs/) and install each packages mentioned into the guide using JuJu.
 3. JuJu is a weak dependency package manager that allow the user to choose if the package dependencies need to be installed.
+4. To get easily your vim plugins and python libraries.

 ## Quickstart
 After installing JuJu (See next section) install/remove a package like `tcpdump` is extremely easy.
 Type the following:

-    $> # To install tcpdump
+To install tcpdump:

     $> juju -i tcpdump

-    $> # To install tcpdump starting from the source code
+To install tcpdump starting from the source code:

     $> juju -i -s tcpdump

-    $> # For removing completely tcpdump from JuJu
+For removing completely tcpdump from JuJu:

     $> juju -r tcpdump

-    $> # Find out more options by typing
+Find out more options by typing

     $> juju --help

-    $> # Execute your program
+Execute your program

     $> sudo tcpdump -i wlan0 'tcp and dst port 80'
     $> man tcpdump